 The session interestingly was titled ‘Design of the Possible: Powered by the Tin Can API’.
 Summary: Tin Can is designed to provide a common data storage for learning experiences across a number of devices/platforms/media/information systems.
 The focus of SCORM was on the micro data pertaining to a course access by a learner.Tin Can is nothing like this.
 How will Tin Can help?

 10 mLearning Lessons I Learned from reading Mobile First by Luke Wroblewski [Book Review]

 JULY 25, 2012

 This is why if you are an Instructional Designer and you haven’t paid much attention to mLearning, you need to start now.
 When you have a limited Canvas to work with, you prioritize and get down to what’s really important for your learners and there’s no room for all the extra fancy stuff you currently have in your eLearning courses today.
-Amazing right?
+The Mobile Effect.

 Here’s how Adobe Captivate 6 could have been a Game-Changer for mLearning

 Take for example how Dreamweaver CS6 is helping web designers develop adaptive layouts for multi-device publishing.
 With these features, Adobe shows thought leadership and stays highly relevant in the Industry by enabling users to embrace principals around Responsive Web Design.
 The idea that I can get all of this great technology from Adobe for $29.99 That’s it.
 Send to Kindle.